wandb/docs/docs/guides/hosting/manage-users.md

 <!-- ![Screen Shot 2023-01-09 at 10.13.29 PM.png](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/cf4dd778-5185-4503-8653-94388eae2e5b/Screen_Shot_2023-01-09_at_10.13.29_PM.png) -->

 3. Enter the user's email.
-By default, all users are invited as Members.
-If you need to invite someone as an instance Admin, toggle the **Admin option** and click **Submit**.
+By default, all users are invited as full Members.
+If you need to invite someone as an instance Admin or as a view-only member, select the appropriate option from the dropdown and click **Submit**.
+Note that an option may be greyed out if there are no more seats in the license.

 ![](/images/hosting/add_user_field_filled.png)